 Meaning: healed by Jehovah, or Jehovah will support

-In the eighteenth year of his reign, he proceeded to repair and beautify the temple, which by time and violence had become sorely dilapidated (2 Kings 22:3, 5-6; 23:23; 2 Chr.
-34:11).
-While this work was being carried on, Hilkiah, the high priest, discovered a roll, which was probably the original copy of the law, the entire Pentateuch, written by Moses.
+In the 18th year of his reign, he proceeded to repair and beautify the temple, which by time and violence had become sorely dilapidated (2 Kings 22:3; 22:5-6; 23:23; 2 Chronicles 34:11).

 The Passover was then celebrated, as in the days of his great predecessor, Hezekiah, with unusual magnificence.
 Nevertheless, “the Lord turned not from the fierceness of his great wrath wherewith his anger was kindled against Judah” (2 Kings 22:3-20; 23:21-27; 2 Chronicles 35:1-19).